-The Department of Radiology and Medical Imaging at the University of Virginia is a dynamic and growing Department with energetic faculty, outstanding residents and fellows, highly skilled technical and administrative staff, and state-of-the-art equipment.
-The Department takes pride in consistently promoting as its priorities excellence in clinical care, teaching, and research.
+The Department of Radiology and Medical Imaging at the University of Virginia is a dynamic and growing department with energetic faculty, outstanding residents and fellows, highly skilled technical and administrative staff, and state-of-the-art equipment.
+Our department takes pride in consistently promoting as its priorities excellence in clinical care, teaching, and research.

 We invite you to review our capabilities as detailed on this website and contact us by email or telephone with any questions regarding our clinical services, educational or research opportunities.